High-speed rail in the United States: California

 XpressWest, a private undertaking begun in 2005 to build a high-speed service to Las Vegas, Nevada, was acquired by Brightline in 2018 and its name changed to Brightline West.
 In April 2020, The California Infrastructure and Economic Development Bank approved $3.25 billion in tax-exempt private activity bonds for the project and acquired a 50-year lease from Caltrans for use of the Interstate 15 corridor.
-The line, from Rancho Cucamonga station to a station near the Las Vegas Strip, is expected to open in 2028 in time for the 2028 Summer Olympics.
+The line, from Rancho Cucamonga station to a station near the Las Vegas Strip, was expected to open in 2028 in time for the 2028 Summer Olympics, but is now expected to begin service in September 2029, too late to coincide with the Olympics.
 Following the awarding of a $3 billion federal grant in December 2023, construction is currently underway.

 Although the Surf Line between Los Angeles to San Diego, which hosts the Pacific Surfliner and commuter rail routes such as Metrolink and Coaster, has portions in Orange County and San Diego County that contains Class 5 trackage, which passenger trains can reach speeds up to 90 mph, it would not be considered a high-speed rail line.
 However, there are plans to upgrade those stretches of track to Class 6 trackage, in which passenger trains can reach speeds up to 110 mph, similar to portions of other passenger rail routes in the United States such as Lincoln Service between Chicago and St. Louis and portions of the Brightline West between West Palm Beach and Cocoa, Florida.
 As of 2024, funding has yet to be available.